 In the first phase of the analysis, we employ global K-function statistics to test for the presence of significant clustering over a range of scales.
 There are two important findings from this global analysis.
-First, the clustering of labs is by far most significant (based on p-values) at very small spatial scales, such as distances of about one-quarter of a mile.
+First, the clustering of labs exhibits a significant peak at very small spatial scales, such as distances of about one-quarter of a mile.
 Second, we find that the significance of clustering dissipates rapidly with distance.
 This rapid attenuation of significant clustering at small spatial scales is consistent with the view that knowledge spillovers are highly localized.
-The finding of rapid attenuation of significant clustering is particularly important since, among the Marshallian externalities, knowledge spillovers have proven to be the hardest to verify empirically.
+The finding of rapid attenuation of significant clustering is particularly important since, among the Marshallian externalities that have motivated the literature on agglomeration economies, knowledge spillovers have proven to be the hardest to verify empirically.
 Rosenthal and Strange (2001) find that proxies for knowledge spillovers positively affect EG concentration measures but only at zip code levels.
 Rosenthal and Strange (2008) introduce spatial decay into the estimation of agglomeration externalities, but they assume no attenuation within the first mile.
 Arzaghi and Henderson (2008) show that for ad agencies in New York City, information spillovers attenuate very rapidly, within several blocks.

 If knowledge spillovers operate, we would expect them to be important in location decisions of knowledge-based activities such as R&D. Importantly, our finding that the most significant localization of R&D labs occurs within a two- to three-block radius and attenuates rapidly thereafter is consistent with the mounting evidence for the attenuation of human capital spillovers at small spatial scales.

 We also observe a secondary mode of significance at a scale of about 40 miles.
 This will be seen to correspond roughly to the scales of the four major R&D agglomerations identified in the second phase of our analysis - one each in Boston, New York-Northern New Jersey, Philadelphia-Wilmington, and Virginia, including the District of Columbia (hereafter referred to as Washington, DC).
-The scale of this clustering is roughly comparable to that of labor markets and hence is consistent with the view that agglomeration economies at the level of labor markets (e.g., externalities associated with pooling and matching) are important for innovative activity.
+The scale of this clustering is roughly comparable to that of labor markets and hence is consistent with the view that agglomeration economies at the level of labor markets (e.g., externalities associated with pooling and matching) are important for innovative activity (see, for example, Carlino et al., 2007).

 Given the strong clustering found at small scales, the question remains as to where this clustering occurs.
 In the second stage of the analysis, explicit clusters are identified by a new procedure based on local K-functions, which we designate as the multiscale core-cluster approach.
 This new approach yields a natural nesting of clusters at different spatial scales.
-These core clusters yield a hierarchy that can serve to reveal the relative spatial concentrations of R&D labs over a range of spatial scales.
+In particular, core clusters are identified at each scale containing those points involved in the most significant clustering at that scale.
+By construction, core clusters at smaller scales tend to be nested in those at larger scales.
+Such core clusters thus yield a hierarchy that can serve to reveal the relative spatial concentrations of R&D labs over a range of spatial scales.
 In particular, at scales of 5 and 10 miles, these core clusters reveal the presence of the four major agglomerations mentioned above.
-As a consistency check, these results are essentially replicated using the significance-maximizing procedures developed by Besag and Newell (1991) and Kulldorff (1997).
+As a consistency check, these results are replicated using the significance-maximizing procedures developed by Besag and Newell (1991) and Kulldorff (1997).